KingVentrix007/Memory-Allocator/readme.md

     Include the necessary files (`mem.h` and `mem.c` and optinally `internal.c` and `internal.h`) in your hobby OS project.
     **Important** mem.c and mem.h rely on memset,memcpy and other mem functions, These need to be provided or internal.c and internal.h must be included
- **Warning** In these examples `malloc` is used to simulate having a region of memory in the RAM, typically malloc would be replaced with the address of the memory region

 3. **Initialize Memory Allocation:**